International School of Iceland: Academics

+As part of the IB MYP program, students in grade 10 are required to complete a Personal Project.
+This project, similar to Passion Projects, requires a student to research a field of their own passion.
+They must form a research goal and product goal, and record their findings in a process journal.
+The Personal Project also requires each student to write a max.
+15 page reflective report on their experience with working on their Personal Project.
+Students must also complete an academic honesty report, detailing their meetings with supervisors to ensure their projects and the shown progress or proof provided in the report are not plagiarised.
+The Projects are presented, with each presentation taking about 15 minutes, in early April.
+Parents of the students are welcome to view the presentations at the school.

 In addition to the academic program, ISI uses external assessments to measure student learning.
 MAP (Measures of Academic Progress) assessments were introduced at ISI in the fall of 2010.
-Students in the Bilingual program take the Icelandic National Exams (Samræmd próf) in mathematics and Icelandic in grades 4 and 7.
+Students in the Bilingual program and MYP program in Icelandic level 5 or above take the Icelandic National Exams (Samræmd próf) in mathematics and Icelandic in grades 4, 7 and 9.
 These exams are administered each year in September.

 In May 2023, ISI was the second school after Menntaskólinn við Hamrahlíð to offer any form of International Baccalaureate education in Iceland with the introduction of the IB Middle Years Program for grades 7-10.
 ISI is the first and only school in Iceland to have the IB MYP program and is the first private school in Iceland to have any form of IB education.

 Accreditation

 In 2010, the school was audited by the Icelandic Ministry of Education.
 ISI is undergoing the accreditation process with the Council of International Schools (CIS).
 After a visit from CIS representative George Hobson in January 2015, ISI was given official membership status.
 In addition, ISI is a full member of ECIS (European Council of International Schools).

 In 2017, ISI received joint accreditation with both CIS and MSA (Middle States Association of Colleges and Schools) organizations.